tomatau/breko-hub/README.md

 - npm v3.3.x
 - node v5.0.x

+This project has been developed and tested using the above versions of npm and node.
+It's advised to use the same engine when using this boilerplate but it may still work with other configurations.

 ### Development
-- Hot reloading client JS
+- Hot reloading client JS (redux-reducer chain, etc...)
 - Hot reloading client CSS modules
-- Hot reloading client redux-reducer chain
 - Hot reloading server
 - Hot reloading client build within server
-- Loading environment through .env
+- Loading environment through `.env` or environment
 - No global npm module requirements
 - No concurrent npm script requirements
 - Sorry, probably doesn't work on windows and isn't supposed to.
-- Session, favicon and compression with koa
+- Minimal application setup for Koa including session, favicon, compression, etc...
 - Redux-devtools beta-3 with dock and log monitors
+- ES7 Mocha Unit-tests runnable in browser with hot-reloading

 ### Production
 - Webpack babel compile for all client code
 - Babel runtime compile for all server code
 - React v14
 - Redux
-- Koa JS integration
+- Koa JS
 - Optional CSS-modules or Extract to CSS file
-- SCSS preprocessing for CSS-modules
+- SCSS preprocessing for CSS-modules or Extracted CSS
 - Head and/or body scripts for optimising JS and CSS first time page load
 - Universal React-router integration